Tasty Recipes for the Home Cook

 7. Cut the vegetables and sausages.

 8. Once the water comes to a boil, add potatoes.
-Cover and boil until they just begin to soften (half cooked), about 10-15 minutes.
-Reduce heat if it boils to hard.
+Cover and boil until they begin to soften (half cooked), about 10-15 minutes.
+Reduce heat if it boils too hard.

 9. Add corn and sausages.
 Cover and boil for 10 minutes.

 10. Add mussels and submerge into the stock.
 Add hot dogs.
-Cover and boil about 4 minutes or until mussels open up.
+Cover and boil for about 4 minutes or until the mussels open up.

-11. Add shrimp, submerging into the stock.
+11. Add shrimp, then submerge it into the stock.
 Cover.
-Turn off heat after 2 minutes.
-Let rest for 5 minutes or until shrimp turns pink and curls into a “C” shape.
+Turn off the heat after 2 minutes.
+Let it rest for 5 minutes or until the shrimp turns pink and curls into a “C” shape.

-12. Remove content with a slotted spoon or spider onto a serving platter.
-Garnish with lemon, optional.
-Discard bay leaves and garlic chunks.
+12. Remove the contents with a slotted spoon or spider onto a serving platter.
+Garnish with lemon, if desired.
+Discard the bay leaves and garlic chunks.

 13. Ladle 1/2 cup of stock into a mug or dipping bowl for each person.